DGAlexandru/NoCloud/docs/_pages/usage/capabilities-overview.md

 Although the names should be fairly self-explanatory, this page documents what each of them does.
 Your robot will probably have multiple but not all of these.

-## AutoEmptyDockAutoEmptyControlCapability <a id="AutoEmptyDockAutoEmptyControlCapability"></a>
+## AutoEmptyDockAutoEmptyIntervalControlCapability <a id="AutoEmptyDockAutoEmptyIntervalControlCapability"></a>

-This capability enables you to control if the robot should automatically auto-empty its dustbin into the auto-empty-dock after a finished cleanup.
+This capability enables you to control if and how frequent the robot should automatically auto-empty its dustbin into the auto-empty-dock after a finished cleanup.

 ## AutoEmptyDockManualTriggerCapability <a id="AutoEmptyDockManualTriggerCapability"></a>